Dev-Zhao/ProfStef-README/README.md

 ```smalltalk
 'Hello World' reverse.
 "Output: 'dlroW olleH'"
 ```
-"You can access each character using at: message"
+You can access each character using at: message
 ```smalltalk
 'ProfStef' at: 1.
 "Output: $P"
 ```
-"String concatenation uses the comma operator:"
+String concatenation uses the comma operator:
 ```smalltalk
 'ProfStef', ' is cool'.
 "Output: 'ProfStef is cool'"
 ```